Best Weighted Blankets (2026)

 The Luxome stands out for its interchangeable cover system -- choose between a silky bamboo-derived lyocell cover for cooling or a plush minky cover for warmth.
 The inner blanket uses glass beads and polyester batting in baffle-box construction for even weight distribution.
 Sleep Foundation awarded it best cooling weighted blanket, noting its temperature-regulating bamboo lyocell wicks moisture effectively.
 Available in 8, 15, 18, and 25 lb options.
 The removable cover makes washing straightforward. [src1, src6, src7]

-Sleep Foundation's budget pick, the Layla delivers dual-sided comfort with breathable 300-thread-count cotton on one side and cozy minky fleece on the other.
+Sleep Foundation's budget pick and Sleepopolis's best machine-washable blanket, the Layla delivers dual-sided comfort with breathable 300-thread-count cotton on one side and cozy minky fleece on the other.
 Glass microbeads in baffle-box quilting provide even pressure distribution.
-At $119 for a 15 lb blanket, it undercuts most premium competitors by $50-$130 while maintaining solid build quality.
-Available in 15, 20, and 25 lb weights, it suits a wide range of body types. [src1, src3]
+Layla raised MSRP to $199 in 2026 but runs aggressive $99 sale pricing on Amazon, the Layla site, and via a 30-day sleep trial with a 5-year warranty — the single best mid-tier deal when you catch the sale.
+Available in 15, 20, and 25 lb weights. [src1, src2, src3]

 The YnM is the most affordable weighted blanket in this comparison and one of Amazon's best sellers with tens of thousands of reviews.
+Tom's Guide names it "best choice of weights" thanks to nine weight options from 5 lbs all the way to 30 lbs across 22 color choices — unmatched selection in the category.
 Its 7-layer system uses small 2x2-inch compartments to keep glass beads evenly distributed.
-Available in an unmatched range of weights (5-30 lbs) and sizes, the YnM accommodates virtually any body type and bed size.
-Machine washable with OEKO-TEX certified cotton.
+Machine washable with OEKO-TEX certified 100% cotton (bamboo cooling variant also available).
 The trade-off is a thinner, less luxurious feel compared to premium options. [src2, src3, src5]

 Best for Hot Sleepers: Bearaby Tree Napper (~$249) — Check price